 Consider the season

 You can have the best time of your life if you consider the seasonal changes before mapping out your ceremony.
 For an outdoor wedding in summer, don’t plan the ceremony from noon till 2 PM to avoid excessive hot and humid weather.
-On the contrary, for winter weddings, make sure you plan your ceremony early to catch maximum daylight.
+On the contrary, plan your ceremony early for winter weddings to catch maximum daylight.

 What to do if you are a wedding guest running late?

 If you are wondering, do the weddings start on time?
 The short answer is YES, they do!
-That’s why you need to plan things ahead and make sure to reach on time to attend any wedding-related event of your loved ones.
+That’s why you must plan and arrive on time to attend any wedding-related event for your loved ones.
 It is referred to as the most special day in a couple’s life, and the last thing they should worry about is knowing that their closest friend or family member might not be able to make it up to the event on time.
 Running late to a wedding might be pretty stressful.
 However, the dos and don’ts listed in this post will help you to tackle the situation gracefully.
 Have a look:

 If you are running late to any wedding ceremonies, etiquette states that you don’t continuously text or call the couple to inform them.
 Couples are already navigating a plethora of different emotions before their ceremony.
 The last thing they would like to receive is a stressful text, full of panic, from their dear friend or family member that they cannot make up for their big day on time.
 Save the story for some other day and let them enjoy their wedding!

 Lastly, we always suggest that guests plan to attend the ceremony of their loved ones.
 However, even if you are a little bit late for the wedding, it’s okay; please don’t panic.
 And don’t let the stress steal away moments of sheer joy, happiness, and enjoyment for you.
 Make sure to enter quietly.
-Don’t even apologize at the spot to the bride and the groom.
+Don’t even apologize to the bride and the groom on the spot.
 Save up the stories and apologize for later.
 Just live in the moment and congratulate the couple on beginning their new chapter.

 However, we always advise you to prepare and get there in time.
-Sometimes, there are factors you cannot control, but in most cases, planning extra time for navigating your way to the wedding is the best thing you can do to get there before the start.
+Sometimes, there are factors you cannot control, but in most cases, planning extra time to navigate your way to the wedding is the best thing you can do to get there before the start.

 Planning for travel time from the hotel or where the guests are coming from is so important in making sure the wedding starts on time.